datagrains/csv_etl_pipeline/README.md

 A pre-configured Dockerfile is included.
 The workflow builds a Docker image and pushes it to the Cloud whenever the repo is updated.
 Deployment templates for various environments are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).

-As an example, a folder called `aws` has been provided which is required if deploying to AWS.
+As an example, a folder called `aws` has been provided which includes additional files required for deploying to AWS.

 ## Technology Stack